 All projects involve an element of risk.
 Maybe the duration of an activity is uncertain, or the costs and benefits are variable.
 The forecasts relating to the end date, cost, revenue, etc. of a project are only as accurate as your estimates of how long the activities will take.

-You can use the Risk Analysis add-on module to take account of uncertainties in your estimates and identify those parts of the project that are most likely to cause problems in terms of scheduling or cost.
+You can use Risk Analysis to take account of uncertainties in your estimates and identify those parts of the project that are most likely to cause problems in terms of scheduling or cost.
 It is not necessarily always the activities on the critical path that cause the biggest problems.

 Risk Analysis takes your estimates of the uncertainties in the project and works out the probability of a vast number of conceivable project outcomes – each with its own individual likelihood of occurring and each with its own critical path.
 The project can then be recalculated on the basis of the project outcome you select, updating all start and end dates accordingly.